Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 Pros

-• Full-color topographic maps with route planning built in
+• Full-color topographic maps with route planning and turn-by-turn directions

 • 23-day smartwatch battery is the longest in the running flagship category

-• Whitestone colorway is one of the few flagship Garmin options designed for women buyers
+• Whitestone color is one of Garmin’s deliberate women-targeted flagship options

 Cons

-• MIP display is less vibrant than AMOLED options like Forerunner 265S
+• MIP display looks dimmer indoors than AMOLED options like the Forerunner 265S

 • Premium price for features most buyers never use

-When this beats the Forerunner 265S (#1 Mid): when you need triathlon multisport, multi-band GPS, or topographic maps.
-When the 265S wins: when 41mm case size matters more than feature depth, or when you save $110.
+When this beats the Forerunner 265S (#2 Mid): when you need triathlon multisport, multi-band GPS, or topographic maps.
+When the 265S wins: when 41mm case size matters more than feature depth, plus you save $110.

 Check price on Amazon ↗ Affiliate link